the-c0d3r/jcu-api/README.md

 URL : `localhost/roominfo`
 POST parameter : `room=XX-XX`

-This end point is used to get the information of a **single** class.
+This end point is used to get the information of a **single** room.
 It will return `None` if it is empty.